RayDeeUx/TowerSecretEnding/README.md

 <cy>- Pick up the bomb in The Cellar, then pause the game (as described in [the original video](https://youtube.com/watch?v=Tjb_b8EmXCM))</c>
 ### "But why so many requirements?"
 Each copy of <cy>The Secret Ending</c> is personalized to reflect the latest feedback in gameplay balancing demands.
 A stable Internet connection prevents silly mistakes that would've happened otherwise.
 TowerSecretEnding will also auto-download missing audio assets before you can play a level.
+## Notes
+- Rattledash's chest is not part of this mod.
+- Since this mod relies on RobTop's official servers, you should not be using this on a private Geometry Dash server.
+- If you see "Load Failed!" when entering any level at any point, you should fully restart the game (hopefully with a stable Internet connection by then).
+- While this mod *can* be interpreted as a fangame mod, any moons, orbs, or coins you earn from completing a level in <cy>The Secret Ending</c> affects your save file for vanilla GD, since those rewards come from completing rated levels uploaded to RobTop's servers.
 ## Special Thanks
 ### Levels
 - [\[:D\]](https://gdbrowser.com/u/9099846) <c-ffffff>16</c><c-4b00af>lord</c>: Decoration + effects